What is a WheelWally made of?

 Where are WheelWallies made?

-WheelWally truck bed bicycle rack is made in the U.S.A.
+WheelWally truck bicycle racks are made in the U.S.A.
 All materials are ordered from companies located in the U.S.A.
-All fabrication and assembly is done in the U.S.A.
+All fabrication is done in the U.S.A.